Moshes-Abraham/clasp-wiki/Building-Clasp-MPS.md

 clasp$ make clean; make
 ```

-To build the release and debug versions of MPS clasp use:
+To build the release and debug versions of MPS clasp (about 20 min) use:

 ```
 clasp$ make mps-build